 Get to know the MPP graduate who’s building up the new data science programme and join our upcoming coffee chat.

 It was in the midst of the pandemic when Huy Ngoc Dang earned his Master of Public Policy degree this summer.
 He started working as Manager of the Hertie School’s Data Science Lab and as a main architect of the university’s newest two-year master’s programme, the Master of Data Science for Public Policy (MDS).
-You can meet him for a virtual coffee chat on Monday, 9 November, at 11 am CET, to discuss all things data and more!
-In the meantime, read Huy’s thoughts on why public policy is necessary for data science – and vice versa.

 What motivated you to work as Programme Coordinator for the new MDS degree and as Manager of the Data Science Lab?
 What do you do in each role?